Jandrew2055/express-demo/README.md

     `npm start`

-4.  **Test Routes with Postman - included
+4.  **Test Routes with Postman"

-    Open your browser and navigate to <http://localhost:3000>.
+    The server will be running at `http://localhost:3000/` Construct requests yourself in postman after inspecting server.js, demoRouter.js, and demoController.js OR, import the Express-Demo.postman_collection.json into Postman to explore all the routes

+5. **Test and inspect HTML landing page**

+   Go to <http://localhost:3000/index> to interact with an HTML landing page Interact with the buttons and input boxes.
+Inspect the fetch requests in the HTML to understand how they work, and how      the requests are routed.

 Available Routes
 ----------------